-- (2) Where there is an existing principal structure in only one direction, the setback shall equal the distance the existing principal structure is set back from the ordinary high water mark and the required setback of 75' from the ordinary high water mark provided all of the following are met: - (a) The existing principal structure is located on adjacent lot to the proposed principal structure. - (b) The existing principal structure is located within 250' of the proposed principal structure and is the closest structure. - (c) The existing principal structure is located less than 75' from the ordinary high water mark. - (d) The average setback shall not be reduced to less than 35' from the ordinary high water mark of any navigable water. - (e) Principal Structures permitted a reduced setback are not permitted future expansion pursuant to Section 9.99(C).
+(2) Where there is an existing principal structure in only one direction, the setback shall equal the distance the existing principal structure is set back from the ordinary high water mark and the required setback of 75' from the ordinary high water mark provided all of the following are met:

+(a) The existing principal structure is located on adjacent lot to the proposed principal structure. (b) The existing principal structure is located within 250' of the proposed principal structure and prop navigable water.

+(b) The existing principal structure is located within 250' of the proposed principal structure and is the closest structure. (c) The existing principal structure is located less than 75' from the ordinary high water mark.

+(d) The average setback shall not be reduced to less than 35' from the ordinary high water mark.

+(e) Principal Structures permitted a reduced setback are not permitted future expansion pursuant to Section 9.99(C).